railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 .. figure::  images/thunderbird_creation.png
    :align: center

-   *Creating a contact on the fly from Thunderbird.*
+   *Creating a contact on the fly from Thunderbird*

 To access archived data from different documents in Open ERP you can use the :guilabel:`Email Thunderbird` interface that appears over Open ERP documents.